greyhatjzy/Chinese-chess-with-uARM/README.md

 Auto-place

-Auto_place is an add function.It can fond the centers of Scattered chesses and then recognize it
+Auto_place is an add function.It can find the centers of Scattered chesses and then recognize it
 ![Example_jpg](Auto_place_result.jpg)